GUCHU-PUCHU/Facebook-gc-bot/README.md

 FbBot is a simple group chat for facebook.
 (Its pretty much a clone of discordbots but for FB XD).
 This bot uses [Unofficial facebook Chat API](https://github.com/Schmavery/facebook-chat-api).

+# NOTE
+PLEASE READ THIS.
+THIS IS IMPORTANT.

+You see...
+This `thing` uses an unofficial Facebook API.
+This means you need a Burner Facebook account (an account you can easily throw away) or you'll risk your account getting banned.

+DON'T USE YOUR REAL FB ACCOUNT.
+OKAY?.
+GOOD.

 ## Dependencies

 [NodeJs](https://nodejs.org/en/download/)

 [Git](https://git-scm.com/downloads)

 ## Installation